bacontime/games-mirror/rules/category-poker.md

 - Look at the ranks of the cards that count towards the hand.
 - Look at the rank of other cards in the hole.
 - Compare the suits.

-With two cards of the same rank, the ♠ is ranked highest, followed by ♥, ♦ , and then ♣.
-Reverse of alphabetical order: SHDC.

 <p>With two cards of the same rank, the <b><span style="color:black">♠</span></b> is ranked highest, followed by  <b><span style="color:red">♥</span></b>,  <b><span style="color:blue">♦</span></b> , and then  <b><span style="color:green">♣</span></b>.
 Reverse of alphabetical order: SHDC.</p>